Wildlife you might see along the Kent & East Sussex Railway line

 As you travel along the Rother Valley – an area of open countryside of weald and marsh with few roads and houses, keep an eye out on the western side of the railway upon leaving Rolvenden station where a series of abandoned ditches can be seen.
 These were crayfish beds, a business venture that had to be abandoned because feral mink consumed the fish!
 Wildlife here is plentiful, thanks to the absence of man, and the drainage channels create an ideal environment for swan colonisation.

 You will notice that the valley is wide and flat to the west, with prominent hilly land next to the railway.
 In Roman times, all this low land was undersea and the line now runs on what would once have been the beach.
-In fact, as we approach Wittersham Road station, take a look at the hill in the distance to the south, this was once an island known to this day as the Isle of Oxney.
+In fact, as we approach Wittersham Road station, take a look at the hill in the distance to the south, this was once an island and is still known to this day as the Isle of Oxney.

 In earlier years much of this area was farmed by the Guinness brewery and hop gardens stretched as far as the eye could see.
 Now we are witnessing the growth of vineyards in their place, the higher land on the northern side of the railway has been made over to the growing of grapes.